uriel1998/barometers/README.md

 ## 7. ToDo

 * Rewrite `just_pressure` to be part of the python program and be simpler to set up.
-* Check intervals for (roughly) equivalent time passage when displaying.
+* Check intervals for (roughly) equivalent time passage when displaying - done, write into README
 * Check intervals for (roughly) equivalent time passage ON CALCULATIONS (there is no checking now)
 * Create *only* a line graph.